Thursday, 20 April 2023

 Mr. Narins holds a Bachelor of Science in electrical engineering from the City College of New York and a Master of Science in engineering management from George Washington University (GWU).
 He is an adjunct professor in GWU’s Mechanical and Aerospace Engineering Department instructing in their senior Capstone Project and mechanical systems design classes, as well as a mentor to Clark Scholars.

-Ludovic Aron, USA Representative, European Aviation Safety Agency (EASA)
+Ludovic Aron, U.S.A Representative, European Aviation Safety Agency (EASA)

 Ludovic Aron is the European Union Aviation Safety Agency (EASA) representative in the United States of America, based in Washington D.C.
 He has over 20 years of experience in aircraft design engineering and certification.
 After his military service in the French Navy, he joined Dassault-Aviation, working as an aircraft systems engineer, first in the Military Customer Support division and then in the Business Jets division.
 After 10 years, Ludovic joined new French airplane maker Sky Aircraft (GECI Aviation Group) as head of Aircraft Systems.
 In 2013, Ludovic came to the European Union Aviation Safety Agency (EASA) and soon after he was appointed head of the Business Aeroplanes Certification.
 Thereafter he became head of the Large Aeroplanes Certification, in charge of the European certification of the most modern airliners.
 He held this position for about 5 years and was namely responsible for the return to service of the B737 Max in Europe after its worldwide grounding in March 2019.